aspose-words/Aspose.Words-Documentation/en/reportingservices/getting-started/feature-tour/same-reports-from-report-server-report-viewer-and-report-designer/_index.md

 Aspose.Words for Reporting Services supports the following SQL Server versions:

-- Microsoft SQL Server 2005 Reporting Services (32-bit and 64-bit)
-- Microsoft SQL Server 2008 Reporting Services (32-bit and 64-bit)
-- Microsoft SQL Server 2008 R2 Reporting Services (32-bit and 64-bit)
 - Microsoft SQL Server 2012 Reporting Services (32-bit and 64-bit)
 - Microsoft SQL Server 2014 Reporting Services (32-bit and 64-bit)
 - Microsoft SQL Server 2016 Reporting Services (64-bit)
 - Microsoft SQL Server 2017 Reporting Services (64-bit)
 - Microsoft SQL Server 2019 Reporting Services (64-bit)
+- Microsoft SQL Server 2022 Reporting Services (64-bit)

 ## Microsoft Report Viewer

 When you are developing a .NET application that uses Microsoft Report Viewer, you can enable the new report formats by referencing Aspose.Words for Reporting Services and deploying it with your application.

-Aspose.Words for Reporting Services supports Microsoft Report Viewer 2005/ 2008/ 2010/ 2012/ 2015 versions (local and remote modes).
+Aspose.Words for Reporting Services supports Microsoft Report Viewer 2010/2012/2015 versions (local and remote modes).

 Microsoft Report Viewer can generate reports independently using a built-in engine (local mode), or it can display reports that are generated on a Microsoft SQL Server Reporting Services Report Server (remote mode).